najlaauni/UniversityProject/Library Book Checkout System/README.md

 ## 🧠 Project Overview

-The system calculates late fees based on the number of days a book is overdue using a tiered charging structure.
-It demonstrates the use of functions, conditional statements, loops, and menu-driven programming in C++.
+The late fees for the overdue books are assessed through a tiered system of daily fines calculated by the system.
+It is a good example of the implementation of functions, conditional statements, loops, and menu-driven programming in C++.

 ---